For Physicians10 min read

 How long does credentialing take for EM locum assignments?

 The industry average is 60 to 90 days.
 Agencies with established facility relationships can often credential in 21 to 30 days.
-Some facilities offer provisional privileges that allow you to start sooner while full credentialing is completed.
+Some facilities offer emergency temporary privilege pathways that allow you to start sooner while full credentialing is completed.

 Can I do EM locum work while keeping a permanent position?

 Yes — many EM physicians do locum work on their days off from a permanent position.
-The shift-based structure of emergency medicine makes this easier than most specialties.
+The shift-based structure of emergency medicine makes this easier than most.
 Just make sure your permanent employer's contract doesn't restrict outside work.

 The Bottom Line